San Ysidro McDonald's massacre: Police intervention

 When a fire truck drove within range, Huberty opened fire and repeatedly pierced the vehicle with bullets, slightly wounding one occupant.
 Hearing a wounded teenager, 19-year-old Jose Pérez, moaning, Huberty shot him in the head; the youth slumped dead beside the booth he had been seated at.
 Pérez died alongside his friend and neighbor, 22-year-old Gloria González, and a young woman named Michelle Carncross.
 At one point, Aurora Peña, who had lain wounded beside her dead aunt, baby cousin and two friends, noted a lull in the firing.
 Opening her eyes, she saw Huberty nearby, staring in her direction.
 He swore and threw a bag of french fries at Peña, then retrieved his shotgun and shot the child in the arm, neck, and jaw.
-Aurora Peña survived, although she would remain hospitalized longer than any other survivor.
+Peña survived, although she was hospitalized longer than any other survivor.

 I never did see his face.
 The first time I was actually able to see [Huberty], he was sitting on a counter in about the middle of the building.
 Then he got up and started walking toward the door, where we had a better view of him from the neck down ... he stopped about six feet from the door, so I took the shot.
 He dropped the Uzi and was thrown back a few feet.

 — SWAT sniper Charles Foster, recollecting his shooting of James Huberty.
 July 1985.